 How Much Weight Will I Lose If I Eat 500 Calories a Day?

 On average, you can lose around 1–3 pounds per week on a 500-calorie diet, depending on your age, gender, physical activity, the amount of weight you lost already, and consistency.
 People who are just starting calorie restrictions will often see faster results than those who already lost some weight.

 Also keep in mind that the more weight you lose, the more you reduce your resting metabolic rate due to the metabolic slowdown.
 To learn more about how this works, check out my article metabolic slowdown and how to avoid it.

 In summary, eating 500 calories a day is not for everyone.
-Some people who rely too much on food as a stress relief will have a hard time radically change their behaviors.
+Some people who rely too much on food as a stress relief will have a hard time radically changing their behaviors.
 But this doesn’t mean it cannot be done.

 Following the steps that I’ve highlighted above ensure you’re doing everything according to your body response.

 Keep in mind that this can take some time.
 Even eating slowly doesn’t always stick on day one.
 So use the checklists and stay consistent.